robfatland/costnotify/instructions/README.md

 ## S3 pre-configuration

+Your AWS account may or may not have CostCheckr service/cost logging enabled.
+Here we first look around to see if or verify that this is so.
+If it is not we proceed to enable it.

 In the AWS console select **Services** and sub-select **S3** under the **Storage** heading.
 This should produce an alphabetized listing of **S3 buckets**.
 The listing is **Global** (see upper right corner of the console) so there is no region to specify.
-Look for a bucket `copydbr-<identifier>`.
-If one is
-present: Select that bucket and look for filenames in this format:
+Look for a bucket that would be designated for CloudCheckr service/cost logging.
+In our case these buckets were named `copydbr-<ID>` where <ID> is some string that identifies this AWS account.

+If such a bucket is found: Click on it.
+An enabled bucket will contain filenames like this:

 `<accountnumber>-aws-billing-detailed-line-items-with-resources-and-tags-<year>-<month>.csv.zip`